Table of Contents

 Following is the basic command to shut down the machine:

-After executing the above command system will shut down after 1 minute which is default delay time.
+After executing the above command system will shut down after 1 minute which is the default delay time.

 The output should look like: